jeremyfix/reveal_pandoc_slides/README.md

+**Warning**

+You should probably not consider using these scripts anymore.
+Look at [Quarto](https://quarto.org/), this is the same but muuuuuuchhhh better :)

 # Lecture slides with pandoc + reveal.js + markdown

 You can check example slides generated with this toolchain at [https://jeremyfix.github.io/reveal_pandoc_slides/myfirstslides.html](https://jeremyfix.github.io/reveal_pandoc_slides/myfirstslides.html).